 The Department Course Balance program was developed by the Office of the Vice Provost for Advances in Learning (VPAL), in partnership with the FAS Registrar’s Office.
 Departments will not be required to use this tool, but we hope that it will serve as a useful resource to aid adjustment to the new schedule for Fall 2018.

-Here are a few key resources to support your analysis of your department's schedule in light of the Fall 2018 Schedule Change:
+Here are a few key resources to support your analysis of your department's schedule:

 - Instructional Guide-How to Use the Course Balance Tool